romland/smoozoo/README.md

       depending on position of viewport it should show/pin messages to that pixel as we pan/zoom around it

+    - be able to set a title of an image (through some meta data)

-	- 3. (Visual Bug) Jarring "Snap" at the End of a Zoom seems to have made "stay at fixed pixel under pointer when zooming" a bit worse -- if I zoom in very fast, it loses track of where I am zooming to.
+	- Visual Bug: Jarring "Snap" at the End of a Zoom seems to have made "stay at fixed pixel under pointer when zooming" a bit worse -- if I zoom in very fast, it loses track of where I am zooming to.
 Maybe there needs to be some kind of prediction or so?
-Not sure what is wrong myself
+Not sure what is wrong

     - not for in here, but I would like chartjs to generate base64-encoded images for the inline'd minute-charts

+    - Check screenwidth and decide based on that if we should load a smaller version of the image.

+    - Change cursor to grab by default, when panning: grabbing

+    - drag/drop image / filepicker

+    - smart conversion of image to dark mode / brightness / contrast / saturation

+    - annotation on a separate canvas

+    - "Tiled pyramid" format (like DZI - Deep Zoom Image).
+Support for pre-sliced tiles at different scales from back-end (low priority as it needs server side code).